brotherdust/FretFind2D/.clinerules/development-workflow.md

 - Document key insights from the thinking process in code comments

 ## Version control practices
-- ALWAYS use the git MCP tools for all version control operations
+- ALWAYS use the git MCP tools for all version control operations, ensuring the `repo_path` parameter is set to `/workspace`.
 - Commit changes EVERY time a meaningful change is made to the codebase
 - Avoid direct shell commands for git operations - use the git MCP tools exclusively
 - Make atomic commits (focused on a single logical change)